wpmetabox/docsv2/docs/cloning-fields.md

 `add_button`|The text for **Add more** clone button.
 Optional.
 Default "+ Add more".
 `clone_default`|Clone the default value of fields? `true` or `false` (default).
 `sort_clone`|Allow to drag-and-drop sort clones. `true` or `false` (default).
 See the following screenshot.
 `clone_as_multiple`| Whether to store cloned values in multiple rows in the database?
-[See this post](https://metabox.io/introducing-clone-as-multiple-feature/) for examples.
+See how [clone values are stored in the database](/database/) for details.

 ![sortable repeatable field](https://i.imgur.com/nNzWQgO.png)

 ## Default values

-When making a field cloneable, its data is an [array of cloned values](/database/#cloneable-fields).
+When making a field cloneable, its data is an array of cloned values.
 So, the `std` parameter (default value) should represent this structure, e.g. array of cloned values.

 For example: